 In Taiwan, public middle schools students attend are determined by the system of catchment areas set up by administrative education authorities (Mao, 2015).
 Students generally go to the nearest middle school according to their family’s residence in the catchment area.
-But under the pressure of the high school entrance exam, some parents believe that only “superstar schools”—junior high schools with a high percentage of graduates gaining admission to prestigious public senior high schools (Mao, 2015)—will better prepare their children for the entrance exams of elite high schools.
+But under the pressure of the high school entrance exam, some parents believe that only the informally ranked “superstar schools”—junior high schools with a high percentage of graduates gaining admission to prestigious public senior high schools (Mao, 2015)—will better prepare their children for the entrance exams of elite high schools.
+Contrasting with some Western cases, these prestigious public schools are generally perceived as higher status schools than private schools (Chu & Yeh, 1995), which is comparable to the situation in Japan (Aizawa, 2016).
 So if there are no such “superstar schools” in a given school catchment area, some may gain access to schools across the catchment boundary by changing their home address (Mao, 2015).
 As a result, the access opportunity to middle schools of various qualities is unequal in reality.
-The differences in school popularity leads to fierce competition to gain access to “superstar schools”.
+The differences in school popularity leads to fierce competition to gain access to perceived high quality schools.
 Such competition needs parents to spend a lot of energy and resources on choosing schools and deciding where to live, which means middle-class parents with more available resources are more likely to win.
 This inequality of access to schools is more severe in densely populated areas than in less populated areas (Chang, 2000; Lin, 2000), from which we can infer that more urbanized areas with large populations have more access to good schools but also more severe competition for entrance.

+The unequal access to schooling is reflected in the distribution of SES in our study area (i.e., northern Taiwan): Figure 1 shows that more urbanized centers such as Taipei City contain higher shares of highly educated individuals, and shows variation with urbanized areas as well.
+Much of this image can be explained by urban areas being the areas where higher paying jobs cluster that require highly educated people, but the image also aligns with the idea that in terms of schooling, some areas are more attractive than others, potentially causing the spatial variation of high SES individuals.
+When comparing educational and occupational segregation in our study area with other areas in Taiwan (Table 1), it shows that segregation is on the lower end compared to the rest of Taiwan.
+In the case of Taiwan, most of the variation in SES is within, rather than between districts.
+Taipei is comparable to a city like Tokyo in its low level of urban segregation (Maloutas & Fujita, 2012).
+The relatively low levels of segregation can be related to Taiwan’s relatively low income inequality compared to the region.
+With a disposable household income Gini index of 31.1 in 2010, income inequality is lower than in Mainland China (42.8), Hong Kong (40.7), and Singapore (39.3), and comparable to Japan (31.8) and South Korea (31.4) (Solt, 2020).
+We aim to examine how, in a situation of relatively low segregation and inequality, families seek educational distinction for their children.

+Figure 1.
+Proportion of higher educated individuals in northern Taiwan, by township, city, and district.